Angolan talapoin: Biology

 The Angolan talapoin is both diurnal and mainly arboreal, they occasionally descend to the ground while foraging.
-They are proficient swimmers and a common defensive strategy is to sleep on branches overhanging rivers so that they can dive into the water escape from danger.
+They are proficient swimmers and a common defensive strategy is to sleep on branches overhanging rivers so that they can dive into the water to escape from danger.

 The social organisation of the Angola talapoin is that they live in quite large groups of 60 to 100 animals.
 At night the group is gathered together in trees close to the water, splitting up into smaller sub-groups in the morning so that they can spread out to forage.
 Each group normally consists of several fully mature males, many females and their offspring.
 Angolan talapoins do not show any territoriality, which is unlike their close relatives the guenons.
-They seem to enjoy play and this mostly takes place between juveniles, however, the males tend to engage in social play more often than female.
+They seem to enjoy play and this mostly takes place between juveniles; however, the males tend to engage in social play more often than female.

 The home ranges of the Angola talapoin are likely to be larger, and the population densities lower, than is the case with Gabon talapoin because forest strips are narrower and resources scarcer.
 The fluctuations in climate since the last glaciation have probably reinforced this species' primary adaptation to 'strip living' as longer dry seasons and less extensive flooding under the generally cooler and drier climate that now dominates outside the rainforest seems to have favoured more terrestrial habits than are apparent in the Gabon talapoin.
 It mainly feeds on fruits, but also on seeds, young foliage, and invertebrates.